jtc268/Interactive-Lab-Hub/Final_Project/README.md

 ## Lumineer

-TLDR?
-Skip Straight to the Videos.
+TL;DR?
+Skip Straight to the Videos below.
+Otherwise, check out the docs and process!

 ## Video Index
 - Full demo https://youtu.be/7WhpFnoeqFg